-The final controller in (31) and (32) may seem very complicated, but it can usually be tuned in a rather simple cascaded manner.
+The controller can usually be tuned in a rather simple sequential manner.
 The feedforward elements are normally the fastest acting and should normally be designed first.
 The local feedback controllers can be tuned almost independently.
-Finally, the slow input resetting is added, which will not affect closed-loop stability if it is sufficiently slow.
+Finally, the slow input resetting is added, which will not affect the closed-loop stability if it is sufficiently slow.

-4 Case study: pH neutralization
+Case study: pH neutralization 4